ogoudey/UnityGenPlayground/README.md

-Put in Unity project folder.
+Put contents of this repo in a Unity project folder.

 Then do
 ```